gocd/gocd-ecs-elastic-agent/docs/cluster_profile_configuration.md

 1. **AWS keypair name:** The name of the key pair that you may use to SSH or RDP into the EC2 instance.
 This can be overridden from the elastic profile.
 Read more about [AWS EC2 Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).

 2. **Subnet id(s):** Enter comma separated subnet ids.
 If multiple subnet ids are specified, the subnet having the least number of EC2 instances will be used to spin up a new EC2 instance.
 If left unspecified or the specified subnet ids are not available at the time of launching the EC2 instance, AWS will choose a default subnet from your default VPC for you.
-User can override this from elastic profile.
+Users can override this from elastic profile.
 Read more about [VPCs & Subnets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html).

 3. **Security Group Id(s):**  Enter comma separated security group ids.
 EC2 instances will be assigned the security groups(s) specified here.
 This can be overridden from the elastic profile.
 Read more about [AWS' VPC Security Groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html).

-4. **IAM instance profile (mandatory):** The name of the IAM profile that will allow the ECS agent to make API calls to AWS on your behalf.
+4. **Agent IAM instance profile (mandatory):** The name of the IAM profile that will allow the ECS agent to make API calls to AWS on your behalf.
 Please refer [pre-requisites](../prerequisites/) for the bare minimum privileges your profile must have to allow plugin to make API calls.
 This can be overridden from the elastic profile.

 ## EC2 instance settings for Linux